braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/email_settings.md

 No, that doesn't adhere to RFC 8058, meaning you won't be compliant with Yahoo and Gmail's one-click unsubscribe requirement.
 {% enddetails %}

-{% details Will I need to edit past email campaigns/canvases to apply the one-click unsubscribe setting after enabling it? %}
+{% details Will I need to edit past email campaigns and Canvases to apply the one-click unsubscribe setting after enabling it? %}
 No, once the setting is enabled under **Email Preferences**, Braze will automatically add the one-click unsubscribe headers to all outgoing marketing and promotional messages.
 {% enddetails %}